imperva/dsfkit/README.md

     </td>
     <td>
       1. Added support for DRA in Azure.
       <br/>2.
-Added a new Agentless source for Azure - MsSQL.
+Added a new agentless source for Azure - MSSQL.
       <br/>3.
 Improvements and bug fixes.
     </td>
   </tr>